FC Westlake jr. academy Soccer

-FC Westlake Junior Academy teams participate in the Lonestar Academy League, this is simply a league created by soccer professionals for Lonestar affiliated programs.
-The league is comprised of 4 main locations; Westlake, Town & Country, Williamson County & Westcreek/Slaughter Creek.
-Teams play home & away games at these 4 locations; Westlake (Bridge Point or Westlake H.S.), Town & Country, Williamson County & Westcreek./Slaughter Creek.
+FC Westlake Junior Academy teams participate in the Lonestar Academy League, this is simply a league created by soccer professionals for developmentally appropriate competition.
+The league is comprised of 4 main locations; Westlake, Town & Country, Williamson County, & Slaughter Creek.
+Teams play home & away games at these 4 locations; Westlake (Westlake H.S.), Town & Country, Williamson County, & Slaughter Creek.

 Who Should Participate?

-To continually strive for the best developmental program for all of our Academy age players we offer 2 different game formats:
+To continually strive for the best developmental program for all of our Academy age players we offer two different game formats:

 Players born in 2013 will play 5v5 (4 field players plus a goal-keeper)

 Players born in 2012, 2011, & 2010 will play 7v7 (6 field players plus a goal-keeper)

 These modifications to game-play have been made to maximize our Academy players touches on the ball, and opportunities to play in front of goal, both offensively and defensively on an appropriately sized field.

 Academy players practice twice a week.
 Practices are usually Mon/Fri or Wed/Fri, locations are always at EISD schools (not including Westridge Middle School, or Barton Creek Elementary).

 Academy Teams participate in the Lonestar Spring Shootout each Spring season.
 There is no tournament for Academy teams in the Fall season.